Shikimic acid: Biosynthesis of the aromatic amino acids

 The shikimate pathway, named after shikimic acid as important intermediate, is a seven-step metabolic route used by bacteria, fungi, algae, parasites, and plants for the biosynthesis of aromatic amino acids (phenylalanine, tyrosine, and tryptophan).
 This pathway is not found in animals; therefore, phenylalanine and tryptophan are essential nutrients and must be obtained from the animal's diet.
 Tyrosine is not essential, as it can be synthesized from phenylalanine, except for individuals unable to hydroxylate phenylalanine to tyrosine.

-Starting point in the biosynthesis of some phenolics
+Use in biosynthesis

 Phenylalanine and tyrosine are the precursors used in the phenylpropanoids biosynthesis.
 The phenylpropanoids are then used to produce the flavonoids, coumarins, tannins and lignin.
 The first enzyme involved is phenylalanine ammonia-lyase (PAL) that converts L-phenylalanine to trans-cinnamic acid and ammonia.

 Gallic acid biosynthesis

 Gallic acid is formed from 3-dehydroshikimate by the action of the enzyme shikimate dehydrogenase to produce 3,5-didehydroshikimate.
 This latter compound spontaneously rearranges to gallic acid.